hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 		mount: mount point /mnt/vol does not exist

-4. Execute the following command to mount `dev` to `vol1`
+4. To mount `dev` to `vol1` enter:

 		mount /dev/vdj /mnt/vol1

-5. Change the directory
+5. Change the directory by entering:

 		cd /mnt/vol1

-6. List all the sub-directories
+6. List all the sub-directories by entering:

 		ls -ltr

-7. Execute the following command to view the disk usage.
+7. To view disk usage enter:

 		df -h